-Although any suspect item should be taken seriously, remember that most will be false alarms, and a few may be hoaxes.
+Although any suspicious item should be taken seriously, remember that most will be false alarms, and a few may be hoaxes.
 Try to ensure that your procedures, while effective, are not needlessly disruptive.
 Take the following into account in your planning:

 - Seek advice from your local police Counter Terrorism Security Adviser (CTSA) on the threat and on defensive measures. - Consider processing all incoming mail and deliveries at one point only.
-This should ideally be off-site or in a separate building, or at least in an area that can easily be isolated and in which deliveries can be handled without taking them through other parts of the commercial centre. - Ensure that all staff who handle mail are briefed and trained.
-Include reception staff and encourage regular correspondents to put their return address on each item. - Ensure all sources of incoming mail (e.g. Royal Mail, couriers, and hand delivery) are included in your screening process. - Ideally, post rooms should have independent air conditioning and alarm systems, as well as scanners and x-ray machines.
-However, while mail scanners may detect devices for spreading chemical, biological and radiological (CBR) materials (e.g. explosive devices), they will not detect the materials themselves. - At present there are no CBR detectors capable of identifying all hazards reliably. - Post rooms should also have their own washing and shower facilities, including soap and detergent. - Staff need to be aware of the usual pattern of deliveries and to be briefed of unusual deliveries.
+This should ideally be off-site or in a separate building, or at least in an area that can easily be isolated and in which deliveries can be handled without taking them through other parts of your premises. - Ensure that all staff who handle mail are briefed and trained.
+Include reception staff and encourage regular correspondents to put their return address on each item. - Ensure all sources of incoming mail (e.g. Royal Mail, couriers, and hand delivery) are included in your screening process. - Staff need to be aware of the usual pattern of deliveries and to be briefed of unusual deliveries.
 Train them to open post with letter openers (and with minimum movement), to keep hands away from noses and mouths and always to wash their hands afterwards.
 Staff should not blow into envelopes or shake them.
 Packages suspected of containing biological, chemical or radiological material should ideally be placed in a double sealed bag. - Consider whether staff handling post, need protective equipment such as latex gloves and facemasks (seek advice from a qualified health and safety expert).
 Keep overalls and footwear available in case they need to remove contaminated clothing. - Make certain post handling areas can be promptly evacuated.
 Rehearse evacuation procedures and routes, which should include washing facilities in which contaminated staff could be isolated and treated. - Staff who are responsible for mail handling should be made aware of the importance of isolation in reducing contamination. - Prepare signs for display to staff in the event of a suspected or actual attack.